One of the most important things we can do for the future of our planet is to eliminate our consumption of plastic.

 And of course our oceans are just one small part of the problem.
 Plastic waste litters towns and cities and takes up millions of acres of landfill.
 Most plastic is also made from non-renewable resources such as coal and crude oil.

 Whichever way you look at it there is no denying that plastic waste is a huge problem.
 And we all need to take responsibility.

 But getting to this point wasn’t easy.
 Like all good stories, our journey to plastic free was taken on a path that few have ever travelled and came with many twists and turns along the way.

-In this short article I’ll tell you more about what it has taken for us to prepare to go entirely plastic free, and what you can do to help us take the final step.
+In this short article I’ll tell you more about what it has taken for us to go entirely plastic free.

 Where we’ve come from

 Since the very first day we started we’ve always been incredibly conscious of our environmental impact.

 We make all of our products ourselves in our own renewable energy powered facility, and we offset all of our carbon emissions to renewable energy projects around the world.
 But finding a sustainable packaging solution has always been the biggest problem.

 When we first started we sold our products in recyclable tubs because we believed this to be the most sustainable packaging option available.
 Here is a picture of how our protein used to look back in the day!